Type Conversion in C

 Type Conversion simply means that conversion from one type (data type) to another.
 There are two types of type conversion in C language.

-1. Automatic or Implicit Conversion : When operands of different data types are used in an arithmetic expression, one of the operand data type will be converted to the type other operand.
+1. Automatic or Implicit Conversion : When operands of different data types are used in an arithmetic expression, one of the operand data types will be converted to the type another operand.
 This conversation is taking place automatically during program execution that is called Automatic Type Conversation or Implicit Conversion.

 The order of this conversion is as follows :